cmxl/The-Ray-Tracer-Challenge/README.md

-# The-Ray-Tracer-Challenge
+# The Ray Tracer Challenge _by Jamis Buck_
+## A Test-Driven Guide to Your First 3D Renderer

-My implementation of the Ray Tracer Challenge from the book by Jamis Buck
+This is my implementation based on the book by Jamis Buck in C#